 Persons who contemplate renunciation of U.S. nationality should be aware that they will experience a great deal of hardship unless they already possess a foreign nationality or are assured of acquiring another nationality shortly after completing their renunciation.
 In the absence of a second nationality, those individuals would become stateless.
 As stateless persons, they would not be entitled to the protection of any government.
 They might also find it difficult or impossible to travel as they would probably not be entitled to a passport from any country.
 Furthermore, a person who has renounced U.S. nationality will be required to apply for a visa to travel to the United States, just as other aliens do.
 If found ineligible for a visa, a renunciant could be barred from the United States.
 Renunciation of American nationality does not necessarily prevent a former national’s deportation from a foreign country to the United States as an alien.

 Persons considering renunciation should also be aware that the fact that they have renounced U.S. nationality may have no effect whatsoever on their U.S. tax or military service obligations.
-Nor will it allow them to escape possible prosecution for crimes which they may have committed in the United States, or repayment of financial obligations, such as child support payments, previously incurred in the United States or incurred as a United States national abroad.
+Nor will it allow them to escape possible prosecution for crimes which they may have committed or may commit in the future which violate United States law, or repayment of financial obligations, such as child support payments, previously incurred in the United States or incurred as a United States national abroad.
 Questions about these matters should be directed to the government agency concerned.

 Individuals who have carefully considered the consequences attendant to the renunciation of U.S. nationality, may contact a U.S. embassy or consulate for an appointment.
 Moreover, a person in possession of a U.S. passport who renounces U.S. nationality will be asked to submit that passport to the U.S. consular officer for cancellation.
 If the Department of State approves the CLN, the individual will be ineligible to receive a U.S. passport in the future unless he or she, like any other alien, subsequently naturalizes in the future as a U.S. citizen.